petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-security-and-identity-management/adding-claritys-users-and-groups.md

 <!-- Exercise 3a -->

-While building the public enterprise website, we’ll follow these Clarity personas as they contribute to the final site:
+While building the public enterprise website, we'll follow these Clarity personas as they contribute to the final site:

 | Screen Name     | Email                                         | First Name | Last Name | Job Title                  |
 |:----------------|:----------------------------------------------|:-----------|:----------|:---------------------------|